michal-mrozek/coaching-web-project4/README.md

 - Update user profile information.
 - Verify that the changes are reflected correctly.

-3 **Scheduling**
+3 **Chat**

-- Create a new session as a coach.
+- Create a new chat as user.
-- Book a session as a student.
+- Answer as a coach.
-- Verify that the session appears correctly in both coach and student schedules.
+- Verify that the conversation appears correctly in both coach and student chat.

 4 **Notifications**

-- Ensure email notifications are sent for session reminders and updates.
+- Ensure email notifications are sent for log in and orders.
 - Verify that the email content is correct.

 5 **Payment Integration**

-- Test the payment process using test credentials from the payment gateway.
+- Test the payment process using test credentials from the stripe.
 - Ensure that successful payments are processed and reflected correctly in the system.
 - Verify that failed payments are handled gracefully.

+### Unsolved logic problem/bugs

+1 **List of conversations date**

+- List of open conversation fetch wrong date.
+The chat creation date instead of date of the last message within conversation.

+2 **No styling on log in and log out pages**

+- Embarrassing detail - no enough time to finish cosmetic part of authorisation.

 ### License
 This project is licensed under the MIT License.